US Patent Number

 University of Kentucky Research Foundation, Lexington, Ky.

 Day, George B. V and Smith, Timothy D., "Harvester Guidance Control System" (1988).
 Biosystems and Agricultural Engineering Faculty Patents.
-Paper 10.
+10.